Using my journey in higher education to help others

 As a member of the community you can also get involved – your donation of time, in-kind resources, and financial contributions make a significant impact on the lives of those who are seeking a path to higher education and self-sufficiency.
 Every dollar you invest in SPARK stays in the UT family and goes directly to supporting one of our life-changing programs.

-If you are interested in getting involved in SPARK contact Shannon Mann-Butler (email@example.com).
+If you are interested in getting involved in SPARK contact Shannon Mann-Butler (email@example.com) and visit the SPARK website.